STS – Legal Framework

 Questions & Answers

-In order to assist market participants in the uniform and compliant application of the new rules, the supervisory authorities are expected to publish Q&A Reports on a monthly basis and in an updated version.
+In order to assist market participants in the uniform and compliant application of the new rules, the supervisory authorities are publishing Q&A Reports on a regular basis.

 Securitisation Regulation and other regulations